 The research opportunities in the department cover essentially all fundamental fields of mechanical engineering including solid and fluid mechanics, materials, dynamics, thermodynamics and heat transfer.
-Applied and interdisciplinary research of the department is focused in six areas: composites, air pollution, biomedical engineering, manufacturing, robotics and control, engineering materials, and nanostructured materials.
+Applied and interdisciplinary research of the department is focused in six areas: composites, air pollution, biomechanical engineering, manufacturing, robotics and control, and engineering materials.